 - Once the bars are cooled, let them cool completely, for about 30 minutes.
 Once they are completely cool, place the bars in the refrigerator to chill for 2 hours.
 You can also chill the bars overnight.

-- Zest the blood orange before you juice it.
+- Zest the blood orange before you juice them.
 It will be much easier.

 Did you make this recipe?!
 Let me know and share it on Instagram.
 Tag @crispcrumble and use the hashtag #crispandcrumble.